front-interop/front-interop/README.md

 # `front-interop`

 The `front-interop` project defines a set of interoperable interfaces for the [FrontController pattern](https://martinfowler.com/eaaCatalog/frontController.html) in PHP.

-These interfaces define the request-receiving and response-sending behaviors at the outermost boundary of your HTTP presentation layer:
+The following two interfaces define the request-receiving and response-sending behaviors at the outer boundary of your HTTP presentation layer:

-- `RequestHandler::handleRequest() : ResponseHandler` encapsulates the logic to transform an incoming HTTP request to an outgoing HTTP response.
-This encapsulated logic is entirely undefined by `front-interop`, and may use a router, middleware, Model-View-Controller presentation, Action-Domain-Responder presentation, or any other combination of components and collaborations.
+- `RequestHandler::handleRequest() : ResponseHandler` encapsulates the logic to receive an incoming HTTP request and return the logic to send or emit an HTTP response.

 - `ResponseHandler::handleResponse() : void` encapsulates the logic to send or emit an outgoing response.

+Further, this interface the process for determining which logic will fulfill the request and return a response:

+- `RequestTargeter::getRequestTarget() : RequestTarget` encapsulates the logic to determine which controller, action, middleware stack, or other element will process the request.

+The encapsulated request-processing logic is entirely undefined by `front-interop`, and may use a router, middleware, Model-View-Controller presentation, Action-Domain-Responder presentation, or any other combination of components and collaborations.

 ## Background

-The outer boundary of presentation logic in PHP frameworks tend to follow the same order of events: they do some setup work, then create and invoke logic to process a request, and finally they send the resulting response.
+The outer boundary of presentation logic in PHP frameworks tends to follow the same order of events: do some setup work, then create and invoke logic to process a request, and finally they send the resulting response.

 The relevant Laravel [`public/index.php`](https://github.com/laravel/laravel/blob/10.x/public/index.php) code: